Notable Victories In Murder Cases

-After William Buck was convicted of the murder of a Rockford, Illinois police officer, Stephen Richards gave the argument at the eligibility hearing after which the jury found him to be not eligible for death or for natural life in prison.
+After William Buck was convicted of the murder of a Rockford, Illinois, police officer, Stephen Richards gave the argument at the eligibility hearing after which the jury found him to be not eligible for death or for natural life in prison.

 People v.
 Larry Mack

-Stephen Richards was co-counsel of the team which won the eligibility hearing at which Larry Mack, convicted of killing a bank security guard, was found not to be a candidate for the death penalty.
+Stephen Richards was co-counsel of the team that won the eligibility hearing at which Larry Mack, convicted of killing a bank security guard, was found not to be a candidate for the death penalty.

 People v.
 Darrell Smith

-Notable Jury Victories in Serious Felony Cases
+Notable Jury Victories In Serious Felony Cases

 People v.
 Corey Campbell

-At a jury trial where Corey Campbell was positively identified by the alleged victim, Stephen L. Richards won Corey Campbell an acquittal for charges of attempt first degree murder and aggravated battery, Corey Campbell was released.
+At a jury trial where Corey Campbell was positively identified by the alleged victim, Stephen L. Richards won Corey Campbell an acquittal for charges of attempt first-degree murder and aggravated battery, Corey Campbell was released.